brooksd/simple_shell/README.md

 # 0x16.
 C - Simple Shell

-This project is an implementation of the shell created for the C code at **ALX **.
+This project is an implementation of the shell created for the C code at **ALX ** as per the Software Engimeering Programme

 ## Table of contents :clipboard: